teachers at evolve

 A self-confessed sports fanatic, Mary came to yoga while working as a personal trainer in the mid 90s.
 Intially attracted by the power and energy of Ashtanga Vinyasa yoga, she quickly started to explore other schools of yoga and has trained widely in Sivananda, Iyengar, Anusara and yoga therapy among various others.
 A qualified teacher since 1999, she is able to draw on her rich and varied experience.
-With nearly 30 years of 12 step recovery under her belt too, Yoga for Recovery is a personal dream.
+With nearly 30 years of 12 step recovery under her belt too, Recovery Yoga is a personal dream.

-Mary teaches open level yoga for addiction recovery on wednesdays from 3 – 4pm matt teaches power hour on wednesdays + thursdays at 1-2pm
+Mary teaches open level recovery yoga on wednesdays from 3 – 4pm matt teaches power hour on thursdays at 1-2pm

 Maz has been teaching Pilates for nearly a decade and as her experience has increased so has her passion and love for teaching it.
 Starting out as a Personal Trainer in Soho’s ‘The Third Space’, she gained six years experience teaching Pilates one-on-one and in group classes before launching into teaching freelance around London and the South of France.
 Working closely with some of London’s top physiotherapists, she has used Pilates techniques very effectively to aid rehabilitation from injury and back pain.